sifive/ProcKami/README.md

 - Although User mode exists, it is not possible to switch into it (1 day).
 - Most CSR special behavior is incomplete, although rudimentary exception handling works (1 wk).
 - There is no mechanism for injecting interrupts (1–2 day).

+For more details, see the `TODO`s sprinkled throughout the source.